MathiasLorenz/miniURL/README.md

 ## Technologies and frameworks

 * .NET Core 3.1
-* ASP.NET Core
+* ASP.NET Core 3.1
-* Entity Framework Core with Microsoft SQL Server
+* Entity Framework Core 3.1 with Microsoft SQL Server
 * MediatR for lean controllers and CQRS
 * Microsoft DependencyInjection for DI and IoC
 * Shouldly for testing
 * Moq for mocking in testing
+* FluentValidation for request validation

 ## Structure and organization